-Parents should request leaves of absence by completing a leave of absence form via the school office.
+Parents need to a request a leave of absence via the school office.

 However, we encourage parents to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the pupil should be out of school for the minimum amount of time necessary.